apache/accumulo-website/_docs-unreleased/troubleshooting/overview.md

 server loses its lock, it kills itself: everything assumes it is dead already.

-*A*: Investigate why the tablet server did not send a timely message to zookeeper.
+Investigate why the tablet server did not send a timely message to zookeeper.

-#### Keeping the tablet server lock
+### Keeping the tablet server lock

-*Q*: My tablet server lost its lock.
-Why?
+**My tablet server lost its lock.
+Why?**

 The primary reason a tablet server loses its lock is that it has been pushed into swap.